Key Takeaways

 - Proving without oversharing - proving the legitimacy of data (such as a user’s financial health) without needing to share bank statements or additional highly sensitive information that can be abused, exploited, or treated negligently is a strong application for zero-knowledge technologies.

 - Compliance tools - zero-knowledge proofs enable greater access control and separation of responsibility in government and enterprise systems.
-In addition, ZKPs can also be used to enable cross-validation of data to ensure accuracy and prevent fraudulent practices, trace provenance, (e.g., for weapons tracking), and improve banking regulation systems (e.g., by programmatically updating the latest regulatory requirements or verifying compliance with capital ratios and additional solvency requirements in real-time).
+In addition, ZKPs can also be used to enable cross-validation of data to ensure accuracy and prevent fraudulent practices, trace provenance for regulated goods or sensitive supply chains, and improve banking regulation systems (e.g., by programmatically updating the latest regulatory requirements or verifying compliance with capital ratios and additional solvency requirements in real-time).

 - Diplomacy - during 2016, the Princeton Plasma Physics Laboratory unveiled a technique that could enable inspectors to confirm disarmament (e.g., to determine whether an object is in fact a nuclear weapon) without recording or revealing its internal workings, which may be top secret.